paulwrubel/stardew-mods/AutomaticTodoList/docs/README.md

 For example, the morning of a villager's birthday, an item labelled "Give XYZ a birthday gift" will appear.
 Gifting the villager that day checks off the item.

-Here is a list of currently supported tasks:
+Here is a list of currently supported to-do items:

 - Villager's birthdays
 - Harvestable crops